facelessuser/coloraide/docs/src/markdown/strings.md

 ```

 Lastly, there are some times where the channel coordinates need to have different precision.
 If needed, ColorAide will
-allow an list of values for both `precision` and `decimal` where each index in the list will correspond to a different
+allow a list of values for both `precision` and `decimal` where each index in the list will correspond to a different
 color coordinate.

-Let's say we are outputting sRGB colors in the CSS `rgb()` format and we want to round the color components to whole
+As an example, let's say we are outputting sRGB colors in the CSS `rgb()` format and we want to round the color
-integers.
-We can do this by just setting `precision` to `0` which will force integer rounding, but when we do this,
+components to whole integers.
+We can do this by just setting `precision` to `0` which will force integer rounding, but
-it will round the alpha channel to 0 and 1 which is undesirable.
+when we do this, it will round the alpha channel to 0 and 1 which is undesirable.

 ```py play
 Color("rgb(30.3456% 75% 100% / 0.75)").to_string(precision=0)